A step-by-step guide on how to work with infrared pictures in Lightroom. Learn how to create a custom profile for proper

 - Now select the “Options” tab and provide some information about the profile and the author.
 This is not required, but will help you later as Lightroom uses the name entered here as the profile name:

 - The last step is to export the profile – select “File“, then “Export Profile“.
-Please do not change the target folder, as the DNG Profile Editor will select the proper destination.
+Please do not change the target folder, as the DNG Profile Editor will already pre-select the proper destination.
 Lightroom will automatically pick up the new profile next time it is restarted.

 - Close the DNG Profile Editor and restart Lightroom to activate the new profile.
 Select the picture with the white balance issue and go to the Develop module.
 Scroll down to the Camera Calibration section and activate the “Profile” drop-down field.
 Your new profile is already listed here.
 Activate the new profile for your picture:

 This is the only step you need to repeat for new images imported from your IR camera.